 Find out more about the pros and cons of carpet and laminate in our carpet vs laminate guide.
 Or if you’re already pretty sure that carpet is the right choice for your home, let’s jump into the specific carpets that could be best for your children’s bedrooms.

 When it comes to younger children, it’s wise to expect mess!
 Running around, dragging toys, spilling food or drink as well as craft items like paint and glue, and even the occasional missed trip to the toilet – all these things can put your flooring to the test.
 Fortunately, there are plenty of hardwearing carpets to choose from, particularly synthetic carpets.

 Made from man-made materials such as polypropylene, these heavy-duty carpets can withstand a lot of foot traffic.
 Many are even bleach-cleanable!
 Some of the pros of synthetic carpets include:

 Of course, it all depends on your personal style – and your kids’ preferences.
-A lighter coloured carpet, such as a beige carpet or pink carpet will keep the aesthetic of the room light and playful.
+A lighter coloured carpet, such as a beige or pink carpet will keep the aesthetic of the room light and playful.
 Lighter colours also help to make a room feel bigger and are easy to match with other colours should you choose to change up the colour scheme of the room later down the line.

-Darker colours, like purple carpets or black carpets, are great for hiding stains – ideal if you have particularly lively kids – and can make a room feel much cosier, like creating a den for your little monsters.
+Darker colours, like purple or black carpets, are great for hiding stains – ideal if you have particularly lively kids – and can make a room feel much cosier, like creating a den for your little monsters.
 A dark brown carpet is perhaps the ultimate in practicality and complements a wide range of colour schemes, including the strong shades kids often pick as their favourites.

 Whichever colour you choose, as long as both you and your kids can agree that you love it, you’ll be happy!